m-ab-s/aom/tools/lanczos/lanczos_README.txt

              /tmp/downcomp.bit and /tmp/downrec.y4m respectively.
 	     Compression is at cq_level 40 and cpu_used=5].

-7d.
+9d.
 From build directory run:
     /path/to/script/lanczos_downcompup.sh Boat_1920x1080_60fps_10bit_420.y4m \
-        10 2:3:4^8 3:4:4,8 40:5 /tmp/downup.y4m
+        10 2:3:8^4 3:4:8^4 40:5 /tmp/downup.y4m
-            [Here Lanczos parameters 4 and 8 are used for down and upscaling respectively.
+            [Here Lanczos parameters 8 and 4 are used for down and upscaling respectively.
 	     Compression is at cq_level 40 and cpu_used=5].

-7e.
+9e.
 From build directory run:
     /path/to/script/lanczos_downcompup.sh Boat_1920x1080_60fps_10bit_420.y4m \
         10 2:3:6,4^6,4:c,d 3:4:6,4^6,4 40:5 /tmp/downup.y4m
             [Here Lanczos parameters 6 and 4 are used for luma and chroma respectively for both down and upscaling.
-Further centered luma and co-sited chroma are used horizontally, while centered luma and chroma sampling are used vertically.
+Further centered luma sampling and co-sited chroma sampling are respectively used in the horizontal direction, while centered sampling is used for both luma and chroma vertically.
+	     Compression is at cq_level 40 and cpu_used=5].

+9f.
+From build directory run:
+    /path/to/script/lanczos_downcompup.sh -win:kaiser \
+        Boat_1920x1080_60fps_10bit_420.y4m \
+        10 2:3:5:c,d 3:4:5 40:5 /tmp/downup.y4m
+            [Here Lanczos parameter 5 is used for luma and chroma both horizontally and vertically, Further, centered luma
+	     sampling and co-sited chroma sampling are used respectively in the horizontal direction, while centered sampling is used for both luma and chroma vertically.
 	     Compression is at cq_level 40 and cpu_used=5].